49er (dinghy): Related boats

-The 49er FX was developed by Mackay Boats to be a women's Olympic class.
+The 49erFX was developed by Mackay Boats to be a women's Olympic class.
 It consists of a 49er hull, wings, and foils, with a scaled down rig designed to suit the weight of an elite female crew.

 The 29er is a smaller, single trapeze trainer to the 49er.
 It has become popular in North America, Europe and Australia as a fast youth boat.
 Recently the 29erXX, a twin trapeze version of the 29er, has been produced with a rig very similar to the 49er.